Lifetime Achievement Award Design: Competition 2022 details can be found here

 • Noteworthy achievements through creative work, teaching, research, scholarship, exhibition and curatorial work, and/or other meaningful activities in support of contemporary practice

 This award is SNAG’s highest honor and is presented to individuals who have made significant contributions to the field of metalsmithing.
-Selection of the award recipient is made by a committee of 3 members, and the makeup of the committee changes each year.
+Selection of the award recipient is made by a committee of three members, and the makeup of the committee changes each year.

 Nominations for the Lifetime Achievement Award

 We are now taking nominations year-round.
 Nominations submitted by December 1st will be considered for the following year.
-Once nominated, an individual’s name remains under consideration for 5 years, after which time, if not selected, he or she must be re-nominated to stay eligible for consideration.
+Once nominated, an individual’s name remains under consideration for 5 years, after which time, if not selected, they must be re-nominated to stay eligible for consideration.